 Malaria was once one of the most prevalent diseases in Uzbekistan, affecting some 80% of the population every year.
 In 1946, a special programme for eradication was established, which had largely succeeded by 1961.
-Uzbekistan continued to be highly vulnerable to the resumption of transmission, particularly along the borders with Tajikistan and Afghanistan, where sporadic cases were occasionally reported.
+Uzbekistan continued to be highly vulnerable to the resumption of transmission, particularly along the borders with Afghanistan and Tajikistan, where sporadic cases were occasionally reported.
 Between 1992 and 1998, no cases of malaria due to local transmission were reported.

-- areas in the maintenance phase: the north-western part of the country
+- areas in the maintenance phase - the north-western part of the country

-- areas in the attack phase: the Surkhan-Darya region.
+- areas in the attack phase - the Surkhan-Darya region.

-Seven Anopheles spp. are registered in the country: An. pulcherimus, An. superpictus, An. maculipennis, An. hyracanus, An. martinius, An. claviger and An. algeriensis.
+7 Anopheles spp. are registered in the country: An. pulcherimus, An. superpictus, An. maculipennis, An. hyracanus, An. martinius, An. claviger and An. algeriensis.